cdoremus/deno-blog/posts/DRAFT_Using_Web_Components_With_Fresh.2024-02-26.md

 As noted previously, web components created with a Shadow DOM have an isolated CSS scope.
 There are two exceptions to that rule, Style Inheritance and CSS Custom Properties.

-Inherited Styles are CSS property styles that are inherited down the DOM tree including the Shadow DOM.
-It means that a style property value that when it is set on a DOM element, subsequent child elements automatically express the same style property value.
+Inherited Styles are CSS properties that are inherited down the DOM tree including the Shadow DOM.
+It means that a style property value when it is set on a DOM element, child elements automatically express the same style.

 Inherited style properties include the `color` property, most `font` properties, and `list-style` related properties (see [the full list](https://web.dev/learn/css/inheritance#which_properties_are_inherited_by_default)).
 You can still override these properties inside your component.